 A team of student computer scientists will represent William & Mary at an international competition in Poland this May after racking up a College-best showing at a preliminary event in November.

-The William & Mary Team Gold , comprising Aaron Dufour ’12, Michael Christensen M.S. ’12 and Brett Cooley ’13— along with their coach, Deborah Noonan—were invited to compete in the World Finals of the Association for Computing Machinery’s International Collegiate Programming Contest (ACM-ICPC) after placing second in the regional competition.
+The William & Mary Team Gold , comprised of Aaron Dufour ’12, Michael Christensen M.S. ’12 and Brett Cooley ’13— along with their coach, Deborah Noonan—were invited to compete in the World Finals of the Association for Computing Machinery’s International Collegiate Programming Contest (ACM-ICPC) after placing second in the regional competition.
 The three are students in William & Mary’s Department of Computer Science, where Noonan is an instructor.

 Noonan explained that the regional contest was held at several sites, in order to accommodate the 166 teams competing.
 William & Mary sent two teams to the Christopher Newport University site.
 Team Gold won First Place On-Site among the teams competing at CNU and came in second in the ACM-ICPC Mid-Atlantic Region, which includes colleges and universities from North Carolina, Virginia, Maryland, D.C. and parts of West Virginia and Pennsylvania.